Lundalogik/LIME-Go-Chrome-App/readme.md

 #LIME Go Chrome app
 A simple chrome app for LIME Go.

-Just a icon and a JSON
+Just a icon and a JSON-file